pipecraft2/user_guide/doc/example_analyses_FunBarONT.rst

   - Lower the minimum identity threshold in taxonomy assignment
   - Verify the reference database is appropriate for your samples
-  - Consider BLAST search of unclassified OTUs against public databases (NCBI-nr)
+  - Consider BLAST search of unclassified OTUs against EUKARYOME database or a public database (NCBI)

-.. admonition:: Unexpected taxa in results

-  **Issue**: Non-fungal taxa appearing in taxonomy assignments

-  **Solution**:

-  - Filter output based on Kingdom classification (keep only Fungi)
-  - Review primer specificity for potential off-target amplification
-  - Consider whether environmental contamination is likely

 ____________________________________________________